blackcoffeexbt/nostr-iot-dvm-device/README.md

 1. **Configure** Wifi, Nostr, and LNbits settings in `src/config.h`
 2. **Flash** the firmware to the ESP32-S3 device using PlatformIO either using VSCode or command line
 1. **Power on the device**
+1. **Connect** to the device's access point (if no saved WiFi) and configure WiFi using the web interface

 ### Usage